precog/matryoshka/README.md

 This format is easy to read and use with other tools, and contains minimal extra information.
 It does not always convey the precise type of the source data, and does not allow all values to be specified.
-For example, it's not possible to tell the difference between the string `"12:34"` and the time value equal to 34 minutes after noon.
+For example, it's not possible to tell the difference between the string `"12:34:56"` and the time value equal to 34 minutes and 56 seconds after noon.

 ### Examples